gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 The notebooks used to group and sort the data, and calculate the percentage of split axes per cell for each condition can be found here: [notebook]().

 ### (c)
+Immunofluorescence analysis of mean nuclear Sororin fluorescence for WAPL depleted cells treated with control or Sororin siRNAs, or Sororin depleted cells.
+Fields of cells analysed.

+The notebooks threshold the chromatin channel for fields of cells, and calculate the mean Sororin fluorescence within the nucleus for the conditions of interest.
+The notebooks can be found here: [notebook]().

 ### (e)
 Calculation of the percentage of split cohesin (SCC1) axes in ΔWAPL G2 cells treated with control (16 nM) or Sororin (0.75 nM or 16 nM) siRNAs.
 Line profiles were drawn along cohesin or condensin axes and the percentage of split axis segments along the total axis length then calculated on a per cell basis.